-If you’re enrolled at least half time and meet EDvestinU’s other requirements, you might be able to borrow $1,000 up to your school’s cost of attendance.
-Plus, you could get 0.50% off your rate if you sign up for autopay.
+If you’re enrolled at least half time and meet EdvestinU’s other requirements, you might be able to borrow $1,000 up to your school’s cost of attendance.
+Plus, you could get 0.25% off your rate if you sign up for autopay.

 INvestED loans are available only to students enrolled at least half time who are living or going to college in Indiana.

-Keep in mind that if you take out a student loan with INvestEd, you could get a 2% principal reduction on your loan if you graduate within six years — plus a 0.25% rate discount if you sign up for automatic payments.
+There are mo application, origination, or disbursement fees if you take out a student loan with INvestEd — but there is a 0.25% rate discount if you sign up for automatic payments.